waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Set up generic kernel on Nvidia AGX Xavier board
 * Get applications running within the Docker

+### May 19, 2020
+#### Work Done:
+ * Face a no space issue after buinding the Docker image on Jetson TX2 board.
+On another Intel-based device, make the docker image but the architecture is x86-64, which cannot run on Jetson AGX Xavier (arm64).
+Get a new Nvidia AGX Xavier and launch the docker container and commit the changes to a new docker image named plugin-tensorflow-ros.
+There is another issue come out. which shows that "CUDA driver is not sufficient with run environment".

+#### To Do List:
+* Solve the CUDA drivier version issue
+* Get applications running within the Docker